Stamford General Information

 The City of Stamford is located in Fairfield County, Connecticut.
 According to recent census reports, Stamford’s population is nearly 126,000 residents, making it the third largest city in the State of Connecticut and the seventh largest city in all of New England.
 Known as the “City that Works,” and with 45 different neighborhoods, Stamford is the largest financial district in New York Metropolitan area outside New York City itself and one of the largest concentrations of corporations in the nation.
 Some well-known companies with headquarters in Stamford include: the WWE (World Wrestling Entertainment), Pitney Bowes, NBC Sports, Chelsea Piers, Starwood Hotels and Resorts, Charter Communications, the Yes Network, UBS and RBS.
 Popular landmarks include the Stamford Museum and Nature Center, which holds a collection of pieces from the artist Gutzon Borglum, who is most famous for sculpting Mount Rushmore, and the Jackie Robinson Park named after the famous baseball player, both who were residents of Stamford.

 Stamford has three public high schools: Stamford High, Westhill High and AITE (the Academy of Information Technology & Engineering).
 These high schools are usually supervised by a full-time member of the Stamford Police Department called the “SRO,” or the School Resource Officer.
 While the SRO has the power to arrest students, the SRO usually tries to work with students, their families, and high school staff to resolve and mediate issues without court intervention.
 However, in the event a high school student is arrested, they will be referred to Stamford Juvenile Court if they are 16 years old or younger, or will be summoned to Stamford Superior Court – adult division – if they are over 16 years old.
-Additionally, for every Stamford juvenile or high school student arrest, the Stamford Board of Education is required to consider suspension or expulsion disciplinary action under Connecticut state law.
-Therefore if you are a Stamford, Westhill, or AITE high school student and have been arrested by the Stamford Police Department, then you should contact a top Stamford juvenile criminal lawyer to make sure you don’t do anything in court that could jeopardize your enrollment in the Stamford Public Schools.
+Additionally, for every juvenile or high school student arrest, the Board of Education is required to consider suspension or expulsion disciplinary action under Connecticut state law.
+Therefore if you are a Stamford, Westhill, or AITE high school student and have been arrested, then you should contact a top attorney to make sure you don’t do anything in court that could jeopardize your enrollment.

 The Jerry Springer, Maury Povich & Steve Wilkos Shows

-In addition to its NBC Sports headquarters in Stamford, NBCUniversal, Inc. has also anchored its productions of three of its controversial talk shows in Stamford—the Jerry Springer Show, the Maury Povich Show, and the Steve Wilkos Show.
-Usually never a dull moment on these shows, top Stamford criminal attorneys and lawyers have now and then seen an unruly Jerry Springer or other NBC show guest or audience member get arrested for 53a-182 Disorderly Conduct or 53a-181 Breach of Peace in the Second Degree.
+In addition to its NBC Sports headquarters in Stamford, NBCUniversal, Inc. has also anchored its productions of three of its controversial talk shows—the Jerry Springer Show, the Maury Povich Show, and the Steve Wilkos Show.
+Usually never a dull moment on these shows, top criminal attorneys have now and then seen an unruly Jerry Springer or other NBC show guest or audience member get arrested for 53a-182 Disorderly Conduct or 53a-181 Breach of Peace in the Second Degree.
 If not handled properly by a top Connecticut criminal lawyer, these charges can be a nuisance for Jerry Springer guests who get arrested in Stamford for Disorderly Conduct or Breach of Peace.

 The Stamford Superior Court